ktbaek/Copenhagen-tree-data/docs/howto_update_dataset.md

   AND tx.species_taxon_id IS NULL;
 ```

 6. **Insert new common names**.
 Do this manually into table `taxon_common_names`.
-Insert new common names at genus, species and infraspecies levels, for those that are relevant.
+Insert new common names at genus, species and infraspecies levels, for those levels that are relevant.

 Example: